Become a PRiMER Reviewer

 e) Etc. Etc.

-A review structured in this manner informs the editorial team of what to look at, and informs the authors know what is wrong and needs correction, which is especially important if they are invited to revise and resubmit their manuscript for further consideration.
+A review structured in this manner informs the editorial team of what to look at, and informs the authors what is wrong and needs correction, which is especially important if they are invited to revise and resubmit their manuscript for further consideration.
 The above example does not need to serve as a template—do what you think fits for your review.
 The example is a suggestion of what works for those on the receiving end of a review.

 - Key Elements for Focus: A review should not focus on grammar or spelling.
 It is fine to note an occasional grammatical, typographical, or spelling error, but your primary role is to review the scientific, medical, and educational content.
-If a paper is poorly written, simply describe that the writing needs improvement, and could use copyediting.
+If a paper is poorly written, simply state that the writing needs improvement, and could use copyediting.
 Reviewers are simply expected to complete the reviewer form, entering comments into the appropriate text boxes.
 So, what then are the key elements to focus upon?
 Following are 10 key things to look for:

 a) Does the introduction adequately describe a rationale for the study or project described in the manuscript?